woodruffw/kbs2/README.md

 The `command.rm.post-hook` setting is like the global `post-hook` setting, except that it runs immediately after record removal during `kbs2 rm` (and **only** `kbs2 rm`).

+The label of each record removed by `kbs2 rm` is passed as a separate argument to the `post-hook`.

 ### Generators